conciseusa/raspberry-pi-json-data-logger/README.md

 Before adding the auto start code to crontab, it can be useful to run `python3 serial_log.py` in the terminal where you can see error messages.
 Once everything is working end-to-end, then add the auto start code to crontab.

+For Linux devices without a GUI, setup.sh can be run to do the above setup steps.
+Read comments in setup.sh

-Add remote-cmd.sh to crontab so diffcult to reach units can be reboot using a file on a web server.
+If needed, add remote-cmd.sh to root/sudo crontab so diffcult to reach units can be reboot using a file on a web server.
 See remote-cmd.sh

-To show current crontab: `crontab -l`  to edit crontab: `crontab -e`

 In theory, all you need is Python, a serial port to receive the data, and a network port to push the data to the target server.
 Often the biggest challenge is getting connected to the serial port.